fpsvogel/learn-ruby/README.md

   - [Exercism](https://exercism.org/tracks/ruby).
 Be sure to take notes each time you learn something new in an exercise, and at the end you could write up your reflections ([here are mine](https://fpsvogel.com/posts/2020/exercism-ruby)).
   - [Magic: The Gathering: The Ruby Project](https://github.com/radar/mtg), where you can [implement Magic cards in Ruby](https://github.com/radar/mtg/issues).
 - [x] **OOP:** Sandi Metz's books 💲[Practical Object-Oriented Design: An Agile Primer Using Ruby](https://www.poodr.com) (a.k.a.
 POODR) and 💲[99 Bottles of OOP](https://sandimetz.com/99bottles-sample-ruby)
-- [x] **Build a Ruby app.** Here are some ideas:
+- [x] **Build stuff in Ruby.** Here are some ideas:
   - A CLI (command-line interface) app.
 I made [one that gives statistics on a reading log](https://fpsvogel.com/posts/2021/my-first-ruby-app-lessons-learned).
   - A game.
 See the [Games in Ruby](#games-in-ruby) section.
-- [x] **Build a site with Bridgetown:** With [Bridgetown](https://github.com/bridgetownrb/bridgetown) you can build a site without yet getting into the complexity of Rails.
+  - A site using [Bridgetown](https://github.com/bridgetownrb/bridgetown).
 Maybe [rebuild your blog](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown)?
 Be sure to [join the Bridgetown Discord server](https://discord.gg/Cugms94QFM)—the maintainers are very welcoming and helpful to newbies.

 ### Rails basics

-Only books and courses are listed below, but be sure to *build stuff* as you learn.
+Only books and courses are listed below, but be sure to *build things* as you learn.
 I myself [started building a large-ish Rails app](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) at first, but then I found it more helpful to build a series of small throwaway apps ([1](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer), [2](https://fpsvogel.com/posts/2021/wikipedia-explorer-discover-articles-like-stumbleupon), [3](https://fpsvogel.com/posts/2021/pass-the-story-collaborative-writing-game), [4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool)).

 - **Rails basics:**
   - [x] [GoRails - Rails for Beginners](https://gorails.com/start)
   - [x] [The Odin Project - Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) or (if you prefer videos) 💲[Michael Hartl's Ruby on Rails Tutorial](https://www.railstutorial.org)
-- **Rails testing and RSpec:**.
+- **Rails testing and RSpec:**
   - [x] Upcase - [Fundamentals of TDD](https://thoughtbot.com/upcase/fundamentals-of-tdd) and [Test Doubles](https://thoughtbot.com/upcase/test-doubles)
   - [x] 💲[Jason Swett - The Complete Guide to Rails Testing](https://www.codewithjason.com/complete-guide-to-rails-testing/)
   - [x] 💲[Effective Testing with RSpec 3](https://pragprog.com/titles/rspec3/effective-testing-with-rspec-3/)